 Museums & art galleries are flooded with fascinating features and displays.
 Each piece is more often than not accompanied by a sign or plaque with relevant information providing context and background.

-An alternative method of delivering information messages to visitors in these venues is through a Focusonics® directed audio speaker.
+A Focusonics® directed audio speaker provides an alternative method for delivering information to visitors.
 Those standing within the target range of the speaker, in close proximity to the display, will be able to hear the designated information messages emitted by the speaker.
 The speaker user has complete control and freedom to alter the audio messages.
-Importantly, compliant with tranquil venues such as art galleries, those standing outside the narrow beam of sound will not be able to hear any sound, thus a room with multiple Focusonics® speakers will not lead to a clustered, ambient background noise and detract from the visitors experience.
+Importantly, it is compliant with tranquil venues such as art galleries, so those standing outside the narrow beam of sound will not be able to hear any sound.
+Therefore, a room with multiple Focusonics® speakers will not lead to a clustered, ambient background noise and detract from the visitors experience in anyway.

 Focusonics® directed audio speakers were recently integrated into the National Museum of Lithuania (House of Histories department).
 Six Model B speakers were installed in several exposition rooms, allowing visitors to immerse themselves into various Lithuanian history displays without disturbing any passers-by.
 Equipped with both a Lithuanian and English speaking version, this addition to the museum has helped increase the visitor engagement.